How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 The general rule: if you are not confident you will stay for at least 3 to 5 years, the financial case for buying gets significantly weaker.

-What Life Situations Make Buying Too Risky Right Now
+Life Situations That Make Buying Too Risky Right Now

 Some circumstances make it genuinely unwise to buy, regardless of how appealing the idea feels.